Low Air Travel Demand Destroys Investment Case For AerCap (NYSE:AER)

 One thing that also remains a mystery is the precise covenants for the $4bn Citi Revolver, which was fully drawn at the end of Q1 and which is key to AerCap's liquidity.
 It's been disclosed that there is a maximum ratio of debt to shareholders' equity, a minimum fixed charge coverage ratio, and also restrictions to sell assets.

-When thinking of AerCap like it is a bank, a key observation is that a bank that has to borrow at the same rate its customers borrow from it isn’t worth a lot.
+When thinking of AerCap like it is a bank, a key observation is that a bank that has to borrow at the same rate its customers borrow from it isn't worth a lot.
 On top of that, most of its customers are dicey, to say the least.
 It will take time before international holiday and business travel is back at the old level, as IATA believes.
 In that environment, the capacity that airlines sell is competitive and not worth much.
-This is also why RyanAir (RYAAY) had the following to say:
+This is also why Ryanair (RYAAY) had the following to say:

 As we look beyond the next year, there will be significant opportunities for Ryanair's low cost, growth model as competitors shrink, fail or are acquired by government bailed out carriers."